She Was Thirty-Five Cents Short for Christmas Dinner — Until a Lonely Man Put Back His Expensive Wine and Asked for a Seat at Her Table

 “No. Like this, almost never.”

-By the time the turkey was in the oven, the apartment smelled of rosemary, garlic, and butter.
-Joao had been given the important job of arranging napkins and took it with military seriousness.
+By the time the turkey was in the oven, the apartment smelled of garlic, butter, rosemary, and warmth.
+João had been given the important task of arranging napkins and performed it with nearly military seriousness.

-Then Joao said, “This is better than TV Christmas.”
+Then João looked up and said, “This is better than TV Christmas.”

 “Why?”

-When Joao disappeared into the bedroom to show his stuffed dog the toy car Augusto had quietly slipped into the groceries, Mariana finally said the thing she had not yet allowed herself to say.
+When João finally disappeared into the bedroom to show his stuffed dog the toy car Augusto had slipped quietly into the groceries, Mariana leaned against the sink and asked the question she had been holding back all evening.

 “Why did you really do this?”

-Augusto folded the dish towel over the chair back.
+Augusto folded the dish towel over the back of a chair.

 “Do you want the polished answer or the honest one?”